TheViralClovers/Dev-Notes/exports/DevNotes/Developmenet Notes a6e09ba35cdd4ad0bfc107f63f1d6a8e/NodeJS 688c092426e54c1fafe829e3d08c5f8c/03 Understanding the basics of NodeJS 02b14140a4fe42859bacdd7c58e641b2/09 Understanding Event driven code execution 5a1e212512094861b1bafca74eff402e.md

-# Understanding Event driven code execution
+# 09.Understanding Event driven code execution

 We need to know that even listeners such as `req.on('end')` won’t block the execution of the code, it instead lets the remaining code below it to execute, the compiler will internally set a process to wait for the chunks to come through from `req.on('end')` while the rest of the code is getting executed